Lossless-Virtual-Switching/Backdraft/doc/guides/prog_guide/rte_security.rst

 packet. e.g. In case of IPsec, the IPsec tunnel headers (if any), ESP/AH headers will remain in the packet but the received packet contains the decrypted data where the encrypted data was when the packet arrived.
-The driver Rx path check the descriptors and and based on the crypto status sets additional flags in the rte_mbuf.ol_flags field.
+The driver Rx path check the descriptors and based on the crypto status sets additional flags in the rte_mbuf.ol_flags field.

 .. note::